 Yes, junkyards will buy junk cars.
 This is a major part of their business model.
 Local junkyards are local junk car buyers.
 Researching reviews for a specific yard can provide the clearest picture of the operation and whether they’re known for offering fair prices for junk cars.

-For a running vehicle, junkyards will consider how much they can sell the operable parts for.
-If you have a common junk car that they already have several of, you may find that the offer is lower since the vehicle isn't in high demand.
-When selling a junk car to a yard, they'll often want to see the vehicle beforehand to determine the condition that it's in, as well as how the engine, transmission, and overall body condition look.
+Junkyards will consider how much they can sell the operable parts for a running vehicle.
+If you have a common junk car they already have several of, you may find the offer is lower since the vehicle isn't in high demand.
+When selling a junk car to a yard, they'll often want to see the vehicle beforehand to determine its condition and how the engine, transmission, and overall body condition look.

-To garner the best possible offer from a junkyard that buys cars, sellers may want to call around and check prices at several local yards.
-This often provides a range of offers and sellers then chooses the highest quote.
+Sellers may want to call around and check prices at several local yards to garner the best possible offer from a junkyard that buys cars.
+This often provides a range of offers, and sellers choose the highest quote.
 The offers should all be relatively close to each other when calling junkyards within the local city.
-Sometimes one yard tries to lowball and you'll want to weed this one out.
+Sometimes, one yard tries to lowball, and you'll want to weed this one out.

 Do Local Towing Services Buy Junk Cars?

-Yes, many local towing services will buy junk cars.
+Yes, many local towing services like Junk Car Medics buy junk cars.
 Some services may even work in unison with local junkyards to buy and sell these cars.
-Depending on the local area, there may be several options to choose from and sellers can find the towing service with the best reviews.
-Using a towing service seems like an efficient way to get rid of a junk car for extra cash, as they'll tow it away for you after the sale.
+Depending on the local area, there may be several options, and sellers can find the towing service with the best reviews.
+Using a towing service seems like an efficient way to get rid of a junk car for extra cash, as they'll tow it away after the sale.
 However, many junk car buying services provide free towing as well.

-Towing services don't always recycle the cars themselves, instead opting to tow them to a junkyard and sell them for profit.
-In this case, the towing service is acting as a middleman and junk car owners may be getting less for their car than they would if they went directly to the source.
-Neither of these options gets the most cash for the junk car when compared to the online buying competitors.
+Towing services don't always recycle the cars; instead, they sell them to a junkyard for profit.
+In this case, the towing service is acting as a middleman, and junk car owners may be getting less for their cars than they would if they went directly to the source.
+Neither of these options gets the most cash for the junk car compared to the online buying competitors.